BoundaryFinder

 Your property boundary is one of the most legally significant lines associated with your home — yet most property owners have never seen exactly where it runs.
 In England and Wales, every registered title plan shows only a general boundary under Section 60 of the Land Registration Act 2002.
 The red edging on the HMLR title plan is accurate to within several inches at best, and at 1:1,250 scale a single millimetre of ink can represent over a foot on the ground.

-That gap between the legal line and the physical fence causes most boundary disputes.
+That gap between the registered line and the physical fence causes most boundary disputes.
 When a neighbour builds close to the edge, when a fence is replaced in the wrong position, or when a garage extension crosses the registered line, the consequences can range from a difficult neighbour conversation to a formal First-tier Tribunal application.
-Knowing precisely which fence is yours — backed by official GPS coordinates — changes that conversation entirely.
+Understanding approximately which fence is yours — using GPS coordinates from official INSPIRE data as a practical guide — can help frame that conversation constructively.

 GPS Boundary Reports

-Every registered property in England & Wales has an INSPIRE cadastral boundary on file at HMLR.
-A BoundaryFinder report converts that data into precise GPS coordinates for every corner of your title — plotted on an OS map and delivered as an instant PDF.
-Find your property boundary and walk every corner with your phone.
+Every registered property in England & Wales has an INSPIRE Index Polygon on file at HMLR.
+A BoundaryFinder report converts that data into GPS coordinates for every general boundary corner of your registered title — plotted on an OS map and delivered as an instant PDF.
+Find the general boundary of your property and walk every corner with your phone.

 Official Title Documents